panoptic-labs/panoptic-v1-core/README.md

 - `mintOptions` - create an option position with up to four distinct legs with a specially encoded - positionID/tokenID, each of which is its own short (sold/added) or long (bought/removed) liquidity chunk
 - `burnOptions` - burn or exercise a position created through `mintOptions`
-- `rollOptions`- modify the liquidity chunk (strike/width) of one or more legs in an existing position, transitioning it to a new ID but retaining the same size, only paying commission on intrinsic value.
-Only modifies the required legs and is far cheaper/more gas efficient than entirely burning and minting a position - enabling the frequent rebalancing required to be an effective seller.

 Meanwhile, force exercisers and liquidators can perform their respective roles with the `forceExercise` and `liquidateAccount` functions.